nsilvestre/tas_mobile/README.md

-# TAS (Test Automation Solution)
+# TAS Mobile (Test Automation Solution)

-This framework has been developed for internal use on Belatrix projects and adapted to EATSA necesites.
+Tas Mobile is an Automation framework for Mobile applications

 It uses **Java** as main language, **Cucumber** (_https://cucumber.io/_) and **Appium** (_http://appium.io_) for scenarios creation and Mobile testing and **RestAssured** (_http://rest-assured.io_) for API testing/actions.